A time-consistent stabilized finite element method for fluids with applications to hemodynamics: Simulations and Results

-All the results for this case are condensed in Figure~\ref{fig:pipe}, which shows the predicted pressure drop, normalized by that of the Poiseuille solution~\cite{sutera1993history}, as a function of the time-step size.
-The solutions calculated using the conventional $\tau_{\mathrm{SUPG}}$ formulation diverges as the time-step size is reduced (Figure~\ref{fig:pipe}(a)).
-The predicted pressure drop deviates from the analytical solution more rapidly as the Reynolds number increases, with the worst case 3 times the analytical solution when the Reynolds number is $1,000$ and $\Delta{t} = 10^{-5}$.
-This divergence is a result of the inconsistency of the conventional formulation that we discussed earlier in Section~\ref{sec2}.
-Since the $\tau_{\text{SUPG}}$ terms act as an element-scale artificial diffusion, as $\tau_{\text{SUPG}}$ increases when the time-step size decreases, the numerically added viscous effect becomes non-negligible, which results in much higher pressure drops than physically expected at smaller time-step sizes.
-This effect is further amplified at higher Reynolds numbers when the diffusion effect is much smaller than the advection.
+The results for this case are condensed in Figure~\ref{fig:pipe}, which shows the predicted pressure drop, normalized by that of the Poiseuille solution\cite{sutera1993history}, as a function of the time step size for three different Reynolds numbers.
+The solutions calculated using the conventional $\tau_{\mathrm{SUPG}}$ formulation becomes exceedingly less accurate as the Reynolds number is increased and the time step size is reduced (Figure~\ref{fig:pipe}(a)).
+That produces a very large error at ${\rm Re} =$1,000 and $\Delta{t} = 10^{-4}$ where the predicted pressure drop is three times that of the analytical prediction.
+This large deviation from the reference solution confirms the inconsistency of the conventional formulation that we discussed earlier.
+This effect is amplified at higher Reynolds numbers when the artificial viscosity introduced through $\tau_{\mathrm{SUPG}}$ is larger in comparison to the physical viscosity, thus creating a larger variation in the solution as $\tau_{\mathrm{SUPG}}$ is varied with $\Delta t$.

-On the other hand, the flow rate calculated using the present formulation is insensitive to the time-step size, a result that is predicted from a consistent formulation for steady-state flows.
-In other words, the $\tau_{\text{SUPG}}$ terms become independent from the time-step size as the simulation converges to a steady state for the present formulation.
-The present formulation predicted a pressure drop of only $0.7\%$ over the analytical solution for the same case where the conventional formulation produced the largest error (three times the analytical solution).
-The numerical values of $\omega$ in the present formulation of $\tau_{\text{SUPG}}$ (Equation~\ref{eqn:tauom}) all converged to machine epsilon as the simulations converge (Figure~\ref{fig:pipeomval}).
-Since the $\omega$ in the present formulation numerically initializes from the equivalent of the conventional formulation, The plot also shows that the conventional formulation produces an $\omega$ nearly thirty orders of magnitude larger than that of the converged value of the present formulation.

-The advantages of the present formulation, however, come at a cost of more linear solver iterations per time step (Figure~\ref{fig:pipeitr}).
-As a result, the CPU hours when using the present formulation are on average twice that of the conventional formulation.
-This increase in cost is acceptable considering the significant improvement in the solution's accuracy and consistency.
+The present formulation, on the other hand, produces predictions that are independent of the time step size, confirming that it is a consistent formulation for steady-state flows (Figure~\ref{fig:pipe}(b)).
+The overall error, which is primarily associated with spatial discretization, is negligible in comparison to the conventional formulation.
+The error for the case discussed above ($\rm Re=1,000$ and $\Delta t=10^{-4}$) drops from $300\%$ to $0.7\%$ when one uses the present rather than the conventional formulation.